crespire/rails_railsbook/implementation.md

 Having sorted out the routes and the options, I think the rest is fairly simple.
 Check if the user has already liked the resource.
 If not, show a link to Like#create.
 Otherwise, show a link to Like#destroy.

-I've added liking and unliking on the comment partial, but I would like for the counts and actions to update in real time, so it seems like I'll have to fiddle around with a turbo frame!
+I've added liking and un-liking on the comment partial, but I would like for the counts and actions to update in real time, so it seems like I'll have to fiddle around with a turbo frame!
 I think I will work on this until it's good, then port it over to the post like button.

 Completed like/unlike on Post and Comment resources.
 I am not 100% sure I implemented them in the best way possible, but I am happy with how it works.
 My next step is to write an automated system test suite.